Lizhujie/Object_Detection_YOLO/README.md

 # Object_Detection_YOLO
-Image.py is for Image test.
+Image.py is for Image test./n
 Video.py is for Video test.